 This after-school activity takes place in the fall and is available to students in grades 1-8.
+Students in grades 7-8 will practice and participate with Ruston Junior High.
 Students in grades 1-6 will practice and compete as an AEP team in meets in the local area.
-There is a \$35 fee to cover the costs of entries of competitions and coach's salaries.
-Students in grades 7-8 can try out for the Ruston Junior High school cross country team.
+There is a \$35 fee to cover the costs of entries of meets and coach's salaries.